What Is a Fleet Card?

 - Truck washes (in certain regions)

-While drivers can’t use their fuel cards for lodging, food, or convenience store items, fuel cards free up cash that would have otherwise been spent on fuel, giving drivers more leeway to make incidental purchases when cash flow is sluggish.
+While drivers can’t use their business gas card for lodging, food, or convenience store items, fuel cards free up cash that would have otherwise been spent on fuel, giving drivers more leeway to make incidental purchases when cash flow is sluggish.

 One of the best perks of fleet cards is the potential cost savings drivers can achieve by using the card.
 Let’s explore some key savings opportunities: